University of Massachusetts Dartmouth requires at least 120 credit hours to complete a bachelor's degree.

 If students would like to graduate in less time than normal, they can choose the accelerated degree program.
 University of Massachusetts Dartmouth accepts transfer credits.
 The school accepts AP credit and IB credits.
 Additionally, University of Massachusetts Dartmouth has a summer session, so students can earn credits during the summer.

-Around 52% of students who started college at University of Massachusetts Dartmouth finish the requirements for graduation within six years.
+NOTE: Around 54% of students who start college at University of Massachusetts Dartmouth graduate within six years.

 University of Massachusetts Dartmouth offers an orientation program before the start of fall classes to prepare new students for college life.